Bend, OR Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to create this interactive heatmap of Bend.
-Click any hexagon to discover how many neighbors in that area have made the switch to clean energy!
+We’ve mapped every solar installation across the United States to help you explore solar adoption in Bend.
+Click any hexagon to see how many of your neighbors have made the switch to clean energy in their community.

 Leasing Solar Panels